Using data input tables to enter & upload data

 Requirements

-To add source tables, you'll need:
+To add data input tables, you'll need:

 - Restricted Querier, Querier, or Connection Admin permissions